-The Vision Statement emphasizes "high standards for the quality of development and redevelopment" and enhanced "visual character" through design as key to community character.
+are critical to the Aesthetic/ Community Character Key Initiative and will improve the predictability of the review and approval process for both citizens and developers.
 Aesthetic/Community Character is one of the four major Comprehensive Plan Initiatives, one that will contribute to maintaining and enhancing Amherst's status as a premier community in Western New York.
 Establishing standards and guidance for design to achieve high quality development is critical to achieving the goals of the Vision Statement and implementing the Aesthetic/ Community Character initiative.
 Clear standards will also help to improve the predictability of the development review and approval process, thus eliminating a source of frustration for citizens and developers alike.
 (Amended 2-28-11; BCPA-10-1)